alefred/orange-challenge/README.md

 - Static Application's Name beetween different environments
 - Start the deployment infrastructure require execute command in azure CLI
 - The unit-test enviroment is setted just in a Linux environment
-- It's necessary cleanup the insfrastructure before deploy in different environment
+- ⛏️ **It's necessary cleanup the insfrastructure before deploy in different environment (Azure Subscription)**

 ## 🚀 Future Scope <a name = "future_scope"></a>